 Tropical Cyclone Report

-There were no ship reports of winds of tropical storm force associated with 92L.
+There have been no ship reports of tropical storm or hurricane force winds received in relation to Chris.

-There were no reports of damage or casualties associated with 92L.
+Since it remained out at sea throughout its lifetime, there were no reports of damage or fatalities associated with this cyclone.

 The track errors associated with Chris were exceptionally small, although the hurricane was too short-lived to gain a meaningful quantitative forecast evaluation.